UBC-MDS/beautiful-jekyll/resources_pages/block_rep.md

 ---
 layout: page
-title: Block reps
+title: Block Representatives
 ---

-## MDS Block representatives
+## MDS Block Representatives

-Every block, one or more students volunteer to represent their peers, acting as a liaison between students and MDS leadership (we/our/ours).
-This allows us to see how the block is going, allowing us to make changes if need be.
+In the new academic year, there will be one set of block representatives in Term 1 (Blocks 1-3) and another set in Term 2 (Blocks 4-6).
+Block representatives volunteer to represent their peers, acting as a liaison between students and MDS leadership.
+This allows us to monitor how each block is progressing and make adjustments if needed.

-Here are some guidelines for the "block rep".
+### Block Representative Roles

+In addition to the general role of gathering and communicating feedback, block representatives will also have specific roles, such as focusing on academics, career development, social activities, health and well-being, etc. The exact roles will be determined when the program begins.
+Please note that these guidelines apply to the MDS Vancouver program.
+If you are enrolled in MDS Computational Linguistics (MDS CL), the policies might differ.

+### Guidelines for Block Representatives

 #### 1. Introduce yourself to your peers as the new block rep

-We recommend doing this via Slack.
-If there isn't a "students only" channel, please do make one.
-You can try creating a private channel and then type `/invite @v-students` or `/invite @cl-students` in there.
-This will hopefully prompt you to invite all students into the channel.
+We recommend introducing yourself as the new block rep via Slack.
+If there isn’t already a “students only” channel, please create one.
+You can try creating a private channel and then type `/invite @v-students` or `/invite @cl-students` to invite all students into the channel.

 #### 2. Collect feedback throughout the block

-The main responsibility is to collect feedback from your classmates.
-Feedback is usually collected informally and then also through one or more surveys during the block.
-We have generally found that surveys with both quantitative and qualitative fields are useful - the text fields allow us to hear individual student comments, and the quantitative fields let us know where the majority sentiment lies.
-Furthermore, in your survey we suggest including both a positively-framed question and a constructively-framed question, e.g. "What is working well in this course?" and "What could be improved in this course?".
-During the meeting (see below), block reps often provide us with a document summarizing the survey results, which we archive for future reference.
+Your main responsibility is to collect feedback from your classmates.
+Feedback is usually collected informally and through one or more surveys during the block.
+Surveys with both quantitative and qualitative fields are especially useful.
+We suggest including both positively-framed questions and constructively-framed questions, such as “What is working well in this course?” and “What could be improved in this course?”

-One thing we would like you to keep in mind is that the feedback passed on to instructions should be **constructive** and should not contain personal attacks or hurtful comments.
-Part of your role is to moderate student discussions as they are happening and/or remove/edit hurtful comments from surveys if you think they are inappropriate.
-If you are unsure about something, or would like help with this process, please reach out to your faculty contacts (probably the Option Co-Directors) and we will help.
+Please ensure that feedback passed on to instructors is constructive and does not contain personal attacks or hurtful comments.
+Part of your role is to moderate student discussions and/or remove/edit inappropriate comments from surveys.
+If you are unsure about something or need assistance, please reach out to your faculty contacts (likely the Option Co-Directors) for support.

 #### 3. Attend our team meeting

-We'll ask you to attend our in-person team meeting, usually at the end of the 2nd week of the block (or early in the 3rd week).
-Often, the block reps will share survey results with the teaching team after the meeting.
-These results don't need to be in a polished form (see below).
+We’ll ask you to attend our in-person team meeting, typically at the end of the 2nd week of the block (or early in the 3rd week).
+During this meeting, block reps often provide us with a summary of the survey results, which we archive for future reference.
+These results don’t need to be in a polished form.

 #### 4. Communicate back to the cohort

-After the team meeting, we might ask the block rep to contact students.
-You can do this via Slack.
+After the team meeting, we may ask the block rep to communicate with students via Slack to relay any important information.

-### A note on the expected time commitment
+### A Note on the Expected Time Commitment

-You are taking on this role on top of your MDS course work, which is already very intense!
-The Block Rep position is not meant to be onerous and we don't intend for it to take up large amounts of your time.
-We expect you'll be active on Slack, and you'll spend some time creating surveys.
-However, we don't expect you to turn the survey results into a polished presentation or polished document.
-The raw survey results are fine (or sometimes the block reps remove some problematic comments if sharing raw text comments).
-If you're ever unsure about the scope of your duties as Block Rep, feel free to ask us.
+We understand that the Block Rep role is in addition to your MDS coursework, which is already very demanding.
+This role is not meant to be overly time-consuming.
+We expect you to be active on Slack and to spend some time creating surveys, but we do not expect you to create polished presentations or documents.
+Raw survey results are acceptable (with the removal of any problematic comments).
+If you’re ever unsure about the scope of your duties as a Block Rep, please feel free to ask us.

 ### A note on the role of the block rep feedback

-Please see also [this document](/resources_pages/student_feedback) about the role of the block rep's feedback to the MDS team.
+For more details on the role of block rep feedback to the MDS team, please see [this document](/resources_pages/student_feedback).